Coaching, in its many forms, offers powerful insights for thousands of people around the world.

 While focused on managers, the OSCAR Coaching Model provides an in-depth guide to using the OSCAR model in any situation.

-The text also provides useful clarification of the manager’s role during coaching and how to improve staff performance.
+The text also provides useful clarification of the manager’s role during workplace coaching and how to improve staff performance.

 The OSCAR model offers a practical framework for ongoing performance evaluation and tools for continuous development.